fjossinet/RNArtistCore/README.md

 _____Level 1_____

-The children of the 2D (helix, junction, single_strabd) are lowly rendered
+The children of the 2D (helix, junction, single_strand) are lowly rendered

 ```kotlin
 rnartist {